teh-cmc/seq/rr_seq/README.md

 ```
 go test -cpu 1,4,8 -run=. -bench=none -cover -v
 ```
-(!)
-You should expect some innocuous `grpc` warnings when executing these commands.
+:warning: You should expect some innocuous `grpc` warnings when executing these commands.

 **II.
 Starting some servers**